espressif/vscode-esp-idf-extension/docs/tutorial/install.md

 If something went wrong during the install please check for any error on one of these:

-1. In Visual Studio Code select menu "View" -> Output -> ESP-IDF
+1. In Visual Studio Code select menu "View" -> Output -> ESP-IDF (or other related output like SDK Configuration Editor, OpenOCD, Debug Adapter, etc.)
 2. Use the `ESP-IDF: Doctor command` to generate a report of your configuration and it will be copied in your clipboard to paste anywhere.
 3. Check log file which can be obtained from: